adizanni/floor3d-card/README.md

 ## Installation

+**Pay attention the old config need some changes.
+I recommmend to save the card config from a previous version prior to upgrade to the new version.
+Then apply changes to your saved config in a normal editor and put back the new config in  a brand new card; Apologies for any incovenience**

 I'm not yet integrated into HACS,  [Home Assistant Community Store](https://github.com/hacs/integration).

 In the meantime, please download the compiled js file from here (https://raw.githubusercontent.com/adizanni/floor3d-card/master/dist/floor3d-card.js) and upload it to your www home assistant folder